-Be it enacted by the Senate and the House of Representatives of the Philippines in Congress assembled:
+Be it enacted by the Senate and House of Representatives of the Philippines in Congress assembled:

-- Section 1.
-Short Title.
-This Act shall be known as the "Prevention of Adolescent" - 2 Pregnancy Act of 2020."

-- 3 Sec.
-2. Declaration of Policy.
-It shall be the policy of the State to: - a) Recognize, promote, and strengthen the role of adolescents and young people in the overall human and socio-economic development of the country not only in the future but also in the present; - b) Recognize and promote the responsibility of the State to create and sustain an enabling environment for adolescents to enable them to achieve their development aspirations and potentials as well as mobilize them to positively contribute to the development of the nation; - c) Pursue sustainable and genuine human development that values the dignity of the total human person and affords full protection to people's rights, especially of adolescent girls and boys and their families;

-d) Promote and protect the human rights of all individuals including adolescents, particularly in their exercise of their rights to sexual and reproductive health, equality and equity before the law, the right to development, the right to education, freedom of expression, the right to participate in decision-making, and the right to choose and make responsible decisions for themselves;

-- e) Provide full and comprehensive information to adolescents that can help them prevent early and unintended pregnancies and their life-long consequences; - f) Ensure corresponding interventions that could respond to the socioeconomic, health, and emotional needs of adolescents and youth, especially young women, with due regard for their own creative capabilities, for social, family, and community support, employment opportunities, participation in the political process, and access to education, health, counselling and high-quality reproductive health services; - g) Encourage adolescent mothers and fathers to continue and finish their education in order to equip them for a better life, to increase their human potential, to help prevent early marriages, high-risk child-bearing, and repeated pregnancy and to reduce associated mortality and morbidity through comprehensive social protection interventions; - h) Recognize and promote the rights, duties, and responsibilities of parents, teachers, and other persons legally responsible for the growth of adolescents to provide in a manner consistent with the evolving capacities of the adolescent, appropriate direction and guidance in sexual and reproductive matters. - Sec.
-3. Definition of Terms.
-For purposes of this Act, the following terms shall be defined as follows: - a) Adolescents refers to the population aged 10 to 21 years. - b) Adolescent Sexual and Reproductive Health (ASRH) Care refers to the access to a full range of methods, techniques, and services that contribute to the reproductive health and well-being of young people by preventing and solving reproductive health-related problems.
+1 Section 1.
+Short Title This Act shall be known as the "Prevention of 2 Adolescent Pregnancy Act of 2022'.
+3 Sec.
+2. Declaration of Policy. - It shall be policy of the State to: 4 (a) Recognize, promote, and strengthen the role of adolescents and young 5 people in the overall human and social economic development of the 6 country not only in the future but also in the present; 7 (b) Recognize and promote the responsibility of the State to create and 8 sustain an enabling environment for adolescents to enable them to 9 achieve their development aspirations and potentials as well as mobilize 10 them to positively contribute to the development of the nation; 11 (c) pursue sustainable and genuine human development that values the 12 dignity of the total human person and affords full protection to people's 13 rights, especially of adolescent girls and boys and their families; 14 (d) promote and protect the human rights of all individuals including 1 5 adolescents, particularly in their exercise of their rights to sexual and 1 6 reproductive health, equality and equity before the law, the right to development, the right to education, freedom of expression, the right to 1 2 participate in decision-making, and the right to choose and make 3 responsible decisions for themselves; (e) Provide full and comprehensive information to adolescents that can help 4 5 them prevent early and unintended pregnancies and their lifelong 6 consequences; (f) Ensure corresponding interventions that could respond to the social 7 economic, health, and emotional needs of adolescents and youth, 8 9 especially young women, with due regard for their own creative capabilities, for social, family, and community support, employment 10 opportunities, participation in the political process, and access to 11 education, health, counseling and high-quality reproductive health 12 services; 13 (g) Encourage adolescent mothers and fathers to continue and finish their 14 15 education in order to equip them for a better life, to increase their human 16 potential, to help prevent early marriages, high-risk child-bearing, and 17 repeated pregnancy and to reduce associated mortality and morbidity through comprehensive social protection interventions; 18 (h) Recognize and promote the rights, duties, responsibilities of parents, 19 20 teachers, and other persons legally responsible for the growth of 21 adolescents to provide in a manner consistent with the evolving 22 capacities of the adolescent, appropriate direction and guidance in sexual and reproductive matters.
+23 Sec.
+3. Definition of Terms. - For purposes of this Act, the following terms 24 shall be defined as follows: 25 (a) Adolescents refers to the population aged 10 to 21 years; 26 (b) Adolescent Sexual and Reproductive Health (ASRH) Care refers to the 27 28 access to a full range of methods, techniques, and services that preventing and solving reproductive health-related problems;